Close Menu

 Shatoi is a small town in central Chechnya that is known for its stunning natural beauty.
 The town is surrounded by mountains and forests, and is a popular destination for hiking and trekking.

-Must-see attractions in Shatoi include: (See Also: Mongolia Safe to Visit?
-Is It Worth The Risk)
+Must-see attractions in Shatoi include: (See Also: Is St Martin Safe to Visit?
+A Traveler’s Guide)

 • The Shatoi Fortress: A medieval fortress that dates back to the 16th century.